 Supporting the curriculum

-From 2018 to 2019 a total of £100,000 of science engagement funding was awarded to two Scotland-wide initiatives that take science shows and workshops into schools to support Science, Technology, Engineering and Maths (STEM) education.
+From 2020 to 2021 a total of £100,000 of science engagement funding was awarded to two Scotland-wide initiatives that deliver science shows and workshops into schools to support Science, Technology, Engineering and Maths (STEM) education.